zllovesuki/G14Manager/README.md

 Recommend running `G14Manager.exe` on startup in Task Scheduler with "Run with highest privileges."

+## Changing the Fan Curve

+For the initial release, you have to change fan curve in `system\thermal\default.go`.
+In a future release G14Manager will allow you to specify the fan curve without rebuilding the binary.
+However, the default fan curve should be sufficient for most users.

+Use the `Fn + F5` key combo to cycle through all the profiles.
+Fanless -> Quiet -> Balanced -> Performance -> Turbo.

+The key combo has a time delay.
+If you press the combo X times, it will apply the the next X profile.
+For example, if you are currently on "Fanless" profile, pressing `Fn + F5` twice will apply the "Balanced" profile.

+## !!
+THE FOLLOWING INSTRUCTIONS ARE OUTDATED !!

 ## Remapping Fn+Left/Right to PgUp/PgDown

 Pass `-remap` flag to enable it.
 Note that this is done with ScanCode via `SendInput`.
 Some applications using DirectInput may not register the emulated keypress.